skoppisetty/SimpleDb/README.md

 =========
 We tested with 10M  and 1GB data, but only included 10MB Data with the code.Please set the correct path if you wanna test with 1GB Data/ or your own data.

-Please make sure that the Data Path in the test.h is valid before you test.
+Please make sure that the Data Path in the test.cat is valid before you test.

-Current Settings:
+Current Settings in test.cat:
 =========
-char *catalog_path = "../source/catalog";
+../source/catalog

-char *tpch_dir ="../DATA/10M/"; // dir where dbgen tpch files (extension *.tbl) can be found char *dbfile_dir = "";
+../DATA/10M/

 Folder Structure: